Research is the key…

 Medical research to find better treatments for scleroderma patients is both time-consuming and expensive.
 Thanks entirely to thousands of supporters and generous donors, the SRF is able to expedite research progress and bring top scientists into the field of scleroderma research.
 The unique collaborative approach conceived by founder Sharon Monsky is enabling scientists from leading institutions across the nation—and around the world—to work together and develop an understanding of how the disease begins, how it progresses and what can be done to slow, halt or reverse the disease process.

 As another core feature of its research program, the SRF continues to provide funding to establish and support Scleroderma Centers where clinical research can be advanced.
 At these Centers, clinicians with large numbers of patients can collaborate with researchers and new scleroderma doctors and specialists can be trained.

 Knowing that future discovery will come from the next generation of scientists, the SRF continues to provide grants to young investigators.
 Postdoctoral fellowship grants allow researchers to enter the field of scleroderma research and work alongside established investigators.
 As an indicator of success, several SRF-funded fellows are now dedicating their early careers to the field of scleroderma research.

-Each year, the SRF hosts a Scientific Workshop where SRF-funded researchers and other investigators engage in high level discussions about the state of scleroderma research.
+Each year, the SRF hosts a Scientific Workshop where SRF-funded researchers and leaders from academia and industry engage in high level discussions about the state of scleroderma research.
 In addition, the SRF supports important educational initiatives such as the International Scleroderma Workshop.
 Collectively, these programs promote the sharing of ideas and new discoveries that further progress toward a cure.